There are five main elements that work in the favour of Internet scammers.

 Then there are web portals such as the infamous Open Computer Network of Japan - www.ocn.ne.jp.
 Literally anybody can go to this portal and register a subdomain for free and then send scam emails using the email server of the subdomain.
 In fact, this Japanese email portal is used by a myriad of scammers from Nigeria, Ghana, Benin, Cote D'Ivoire, Burkina Faso and other nearby West African nations where Internet scamming seems to be the prime money-making industry.
 So scam emails will come from a myriad of addresses using those subdomains, such as these:

-I have used "name" to indicate the scammer's particular email identifier, but for each subdomain, there is usually a team of scammers setting up their own email accounts using various names.
 What is very noticeable about scam emails coming from those Japanese subdomains is that the scammers always require replies to be sent to other email addresses, usually free Webmail accounts on Hotmail, Gmail, Yahoo, AOL and others.
 Obviously sending scams from this Japanese portal is OK, but scammers never receive replies to those Japanese subdomain addresses.

-So if you receive spam from any email addresses on the www.ocn.ne.jp domain or other known scam domains, there are fairly easy ways to deal with them, by blocking them on your email server directly or on your email program by setting up filters.
+If you receive spam from any email addresses on the www.ocn.ne.jp domain or other known scam domains, there are fairly easy ways to deal with them, by blocking them on your email server directly or on your email program by setting up filters.
 How you will block unwanted scam emails will depend on how you receive your emails.
 If you are using your own domain-based email account, such as email@example.com, then you have a few choices as to how to do this.

-If you are using any of the free webmail services such as Hotmail, Gmail, Yahoo, AOL and others, you can only set up filters to send scam emails immediately to "Trash", rather than block them from arriving in your Inbox.
+If you are using any of the free webmail services such as Hotmail, Gmail, Yahoo, AOL and others, you can only set up filters to send scam emails immediately to Trash, rather than block them from arriving in your Inbox.
 You will have to refer to the tutorials from those webmail service providers to learn how to do this, but it is very easy.
 Just keep adding new filters and eventually your email Inbox will start looking civilised.
 Don't be scared to block top-level domains from entire nations.
-Obviously if you don't want to receive anything from Nigieria or Benin, that are hotbeds of Internet scams, just block those entire nations.
+Obviously if you don't want to receive anything from Nigieria or Benin that are hotbeds of Internet scams, just block those entire nations.